-Two investigators independently assessed the quality of all included studies using criteria predefined by the USPSTF87 and supplemented them with other criteria from the Quality Assessment of Diagnostic Accuracy (QUADAS) II for diagnostic accuracy studies (KQ4a),88 the Newcastle-Ottawa Scale (NOS),89 and the Before After Quality Assessment tool89 for observational studies (KQ3 and KQ5) (Appendix B Table 2).
-The critical appraisal of risk prediction models (KQ2) was developed for this review based on recent guidance on reporting on and quality appraisal for multivariable risk prediction models.^{83,85} Each included study received a final quality rating of good, fair or poor, and disagreements in quality were resolved through discussion.
+Two investigators independently assessed the quality of all included studies using criteria predefined by the USPSTF87 and supplemented them with other criteria from the Quality Assessment of Diagnostic Accuracy (QUADAS) II for diagnostic accuracy studies (KQ 4a),88 the Newcastle-Ottawa Scale (NOS),89 and the Before After Quality Assessment tool89 for observational studies (KQs 3 and 5) (Appendix B Table 2).
+The critical appraisal of risk prediction models (KQ 2) was developed for this review based on recent guidance on reporting on and quality appraisal for multivariable risk prediction models.^{83,85} Each included study that was appraised with a quality rating tool received a final quality rating of good, fair, or poor, and disagreements in quality were resolved through discussion.
 We excluded poor-quality studies (i.e., attrition >40%, differential attrition >20%, or other fatal flaws or cumulative effects of multiple minor flaws or missing information significant enough to limit our confidence in the validity of results).
 Good-quality studies met all or most of the assessment criteria.
 We rated studies as fair if they did not meet most of the good quality criteria.